Capture of New Orleans: Background

 The history of New Orleans differs significantly with the histories of other cities that were included in the Confederate States of America.
 Because it was founded by the French and controlled by Spain for a time, New Orleans had a population who were mostly Catholic and had created a more cosmopolitan culture than in some of the Protestant-dominated states of the British colonies.
 Its population was highly diverse.
 At the time of the Civil War, much of the population was made up of French-speaking Creoles, refugees from Saint Domingue and the Haitian Revolution, enslaved and free Blacks of African and mixed descent, and recent Irish and German immigrants.

 New Orleans had benefited more than some other cities by the domestic slave trade, Industrial Revolution, international trade, and geographical position.
 It was a major port near the mouth of the Mississippi River at the Gulf Coast.
 The river carried freight and traffic from a huge network of rivers and tributaries, making New Orleans one of the most significant transportation centers in the early United States before the establishment of railroad and road systems.
 Of particular significance were the inventions of the cotton gin in 1793 and steamboat in the early 19th century.

-Before the steamboat, keelboat men bringing cargo downriver would break up their boats for lumber in New Orleans and travel overland back to Kentucky, Tennessee, Ohio, or Illinois to repeat the process.
-Steamboats had enough power to move upstream against the strong current of the Mississippi, making two-way trade possible between New Orleans and the cities in the interior river network of the Upper South and Midwest.
-After the end of the Napoleonic Wars in 1815, which greatly expanded international trade, and the development of the cotton gin, cotton became a valuable export product.
-It became a major part of the volume of cargo moved through the city.